asm0dey/kotlin-goodies-ntd/slides.md

 1. You write code/tests in Java or Kotlin
 2. You wanna migrate to Kotlin, _or_
-3. You wanna make your tests in Kotlin better
+3. You wanna make your tests in Kotlin better, _or_
+4. You wanna introduce Kotlin in your projects!

 ---
 layout: center